agiacalone/cecs-478-lab-pgp/README.md

 If you get anything else from me other than a *PGP encrypted message*, you are **not done**.
 Likely, you have an error somewhere in the process which must be corrected.

 Once you have completed my final instruction inside of that PGP encrypted message, you are done with the assignment.

+## One Really Important Item!
+I get a metric *ton* of email every day, and I don't want to miss your message.
+I will need you to include the following email subject line as follows:

+`cecs 478 pgp encryption - [your name]`

+If the header is not there, my filter will not catch it and you will probably lose points.
+Please make sure it is included on all emails for this assignment.

 ### Two Common Issues From Past Assignments
 * Not including your PGP signature in the message (not the public key, the *signature*)